sohaibelkh/sohaibelkh/README.md

 ## 💫 About Me

-> *Passionate Flutter Developer with proven experience delivering freelance mobile applications across diverse domains.
-Skilled in Clean Architecture, Bloc state management, and Firebase integration.
-Committed to creating efficient, scalable, and visually appealing solutions while following mobile development best practices and strong UI/UX principles.*
+> *Experienced Mobile Developer with a proven track record of delivering high-quality applications across various platforms and industries.
+Proficient in modern architecture patterns, efficient state management, and cloud service integration.
+Dedicated to building robust, scalable, and user-friendly solutions while adhering to industry best practices and design principles.*

 ## 🛠️ Skills & Technologies